oligriffiths/oligriffiths.github.io/_posts/ember-cli-broccoli-2.md

 EMBER_CLI_BROCCOLI_2=true ember serve
 ```

+Note: There is currently a known bug with `ember serve` causing rebuilds to not work, we are working to fix this.

 If you experience any errors when using the experiment enabled that you do not get when running without the experiment,
 please hop onto the [Ember community slack](https://embercommunity.slack.com/messages/C0CRP360G) and let us know, or
 submit an issue to [github](https://github.com/ember-cli/ember-cli/issues), please make sure you include: